rerdavies/pipedal/README.md

 input onto the right channel of the USB audio inputs.
 So you probably want to configure PiPedal to use only the right USB audio input channel.
 You can choose how to bind USB audio input and output channels (stereo, left only, right only) in the settings dialog.
 If you are using a Audio device that has more than two channels, you will be offered a list of channels to choose from instead.

+## Running on Ubuntu

+When running on Ubuntu, you should install the Ubunto Studio addons and enable the low-latency settings and performance tweaks options.

+    sudo apt install ubuntustudio-installer

+You probably want to install the Audio Plugins options as well.

+To get PiPedal to work properly on Ubuntu while not logged on, you must remove PulseAudio

+    sudo apt remove pulseaudio

+If you choose not to do that, it is possible to use PiPedal with pulseaudio installed, but you will have to start and stop the jack audio service installed by PiPedal manually

+    sudo pipedalconfig --restart

+which will kill the Pulse Audio daemon as part of the restart process.

 ## Command Line Configuration of PiPedal